LynnEdNerd/RoutePlanner/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This repo contains my first C++ project!
+It uses an A* algorithm to devise a route between 2 endpoints on a map.

 <img src="map.png" width="600" height="450" />